History of the Jews in Portugal: Medieval Era

 Until the 15th century, some Jews occupied prominent places in Portuguese political and economic life.
 For example, Isaac Abrabanel was the treasurer of King Afonso V of Portugal.
 Many also had an active role in the Portuguese culture, and they kept their reputation of diplomats and merchants.
 By this time, Lisbon and Évora were home to important Jewish communities.

 After the January 1492 fall of the last Islamic kingdom of Granada, the Catholic Monarchs of Spain issued a decree in March 1492, forcing Jews in Spain to either convert immediately to Christianity or leave Spain.
 Many fled to the kingdom of Portugal, whose monarch was more tolerant of a Jewish presence there.
 Portugal was the destination of most Jews who chose to leave Spain after their expulsion in 1492.
-Around 100,000 Spanish Jews had decided to move to the neighboring Kingdom of Portugal, a minor Jewish population was already residing in Portugal.
+Around 100,000 Spanish Jews decided to move to the neighboring Kingdom of Portugal, where a minor Jewish population already was residing.

 The Portuguese were reluctant to admit the Jews into Portugal, but John II proposed to collect a tax of eight cruzados per person.
 Metal-workers and armorers would pay half.
 Officials were appointed to collect the tax at five points, issuing receipts which served as passports to enter Portugal.
 After eight months, the Portuguese crown would provide transport elsewhere at an additional fee.
 Six hundred wealthy families were offered a special contract to remain in Portugal and were settled in the larger cities.
 Those who could not afford the fee demanded from them by King John II after those eight months were declared his enslaved personal property and distributed to the Portuguese nobility.
 However, the Portuguese were not willing to house the large remaining population of Jewish immigrants.
-In some cases, Jewish families were housed within Christian households, in the city of Évora the authorities refused to let in more Jewish families.
+In some cases, Jewish families were housed within Christian households; in the city of Évora, the authorities refused to let in more Jewish families.
 King John II attempted to facilitate the transportation of Jewish families to other kingdoms.